-CDBG-MIT Program Guidelines Single-Family Housing Mitigation Program April 28, 2025 (V.5) Page 114 / 123

-In compliance with the aforementioned Act, as well as other applicable laws55, the Program implementation will be conducted avoiding discrimination and/or discriminatory practices to the extent that no person be excluded from participation in; denied Program benefits of; or be subjected to discrimination under any Program or activity receiving CDBG-MIT funds on the basis of race, color, national origin, religion, sex, age, disability, familial status, sexual orientation (in employment and in HUD-funded or insured housing programs) or marital status (in HUD-funded or insured housing programs).
+CDBG-MIT Program Guidelines Single-Family Housing Mitigation Program May 30, 2025 (V.6) Page 114 / 123 in; denied Program benefits of; or be subjected to discrimination under any Program or activity receiving CDBG-MIT funds on the basis of race, color, national origin, religion, sex, age, disability, familial status, sexual orientation (in employment and in HUD-funded or insured housing programs) or marital status (in HUD-funded or insured housing programs).
 Additionally, the Program will ensure that all activities are conducted in a manner that will affirmatively further fair housing.